 Syntrx two way radio, Amateur conversions.

-These pages are now fairly old so the info is presented as is by VK3PE (See QRZ.COM for email)
+These pages are now fairly old, so the info is presented as is by VK3PE (See QRZ.COM for email)

 NEW a SYNTRX code plug (ROM) Windows Reader / Decoder program June 24th 2002

 Try it and tell me if you like it.
 It will read any Syntrx *.prm style file.